Fubaxiusz/fubax-shaders/README.md

 This repository collects post-processing shaders written in the ReShade FX shader language, that I contribute to.

-You can downlad ReShade at https://reshade.me/
+To get ReShade visit https://reshade.me

 Installation
 ------------